 Spring: May - June - Skiing in the higher areas, hiking is possible in the valleys and lower areas

 From July, Hardangervidda is available for hiking.
-Hardangervidda is Geilo’s nearest neighbor in the west, - and is Northern Europe’s largest high-mountain plateau and Norway’s largest national park.
+Hardangervidda is Geilo’s nearest neighbour in the west, - and is Northern Europe’s largest high-mountain plateau and Norway’s largest national park.
 The area is an eldorado for mountain hikers with our without a tent and fishing pole.
 The Norwegian Tourist Association (DNT) offers a network of well-marked trails and many cabin accommodations.
-Geilo, and several places along the RV7 highway, are great starting points for a day trip or a week’s trip «from cabin to cabin.» During the summer, there are buses crossing the Hardangervidda plateau, and the Tuva bus drives round-trip Geilo—Tuva Tourist Cabin from monday to friday.
+Geilo, and several places along the RV7 highway, are great starting points for a day trip or a week’s trip «from cabin to cabin.» During the summer, there are buses crossing the Hardangervidda plateau, and the Tuva bus drives round-trip Geilo—Tuva Tourist Cabin from Monday to Friday.
 The Hardangervidda plateau is especially important as a habitat for the largest wild reindeer herds in Europe.
 So bring some binoculars with you in your rucksack.

 You can get free maps at the Tourist Information or at your hotel in Geilo.
 Larger maps with more details can be purchased at the Tourist Information or the bookstore.